-X''01'' =bitmap-exact.
+X"01" = bitmap-exact.
 This setting is used to display 256-color bitmaps using the exact colors that were used when the bitmap was created.
 This is usually necessary when displaying photographs, for instance.
 It is not advisable to use this setting if you need to display more than one bitmap within the same window.

-X''02'' =bitmap-pushbutton.
+X"02" = bitmap-pushbutton.
 Field will act like a pushbutton but will display the bitmap (indented when selected) as specified by the Value property.

-X''03'' =bitmap-radiobutton.
+X"03" = bitmap-radiobutton.
 Field will act like a radiobutton but will display the bitmap (indented when selected) as specified by the Value property.

 X"04" = bitmap-checkbox.
 Field will act like a checkbox but will display the bitmap (indented when selected) as specified by the Value property.

 X"05" = Activex control.
+Field will act as a container for the activex control as identified by the Value property.

+X"06" = splitter field.
+Field can be used to track mouse movement.
+When mouse button is released, panel-key is set to -32 and panel-last-col is set to the column location of the mouse pointer.

-Field will act as a container for the activex control as identified by the Value property. a = audio-play (file name is specified by the Value property).
-The audio clip will play as soon as the window is displayed. b = audio-hold.
-The audio clip will not play without program intervention. c = audio-replay.
-Use this setting in FD-TYPE with a SET-FIELD-DEF call in your program to play an audio-hold icon. $\mathbf{v} =$ video-play (file name is specified by the Value property).
-The video clip will play as soon as the window is displayed. $\mathbf{w} =$ video-hold.
-The video clip will not play without program intervention. $\mathbf{x} =$ video-replay.
+a = audio-play (file name is specified by the Value property).
+The audio clip will play as soon as the window is displayed.

+b = audio-hold.
+The audio clip will not play without program intervention.

+c = audio-replay.
+Use this setting in FD-TYPE with a SET-FIELD-DEF call in your program to play an audio-hold icon.

+v = video-play (file name is specified by the Value property).
+The video clip will play as soon as the window is displayed.

+w = video-hold.
+The video clip will not play without program intervention.

+x = video-replay.
 Use this setting in FD-TYPE with a SET-FIELD-DEF call in your program to play a video-hold icon.

+y = video-repeat.
+The video clip will play and repeat itself until the window is closed.